 The Certificate IV in Allied Health Assistance (Nutrition and Dietetics) course allows you membership to Nutrition Australia, the peak industry body for the nutrition industry in Australia.
 The mission of Nutrition Australia is to promote optimal health for all Australians by encouraging food variety and physical activity.

 In Australia, all dietitians are considered to be nutritionists, but nutritionists without a dietetics qualification cannot work as dietitians.
 With the health and wellness industry currently booming, there are increasingly large numbers of desirable career options available for those with substantial study in either nutrition or dietetics.

-Why having nutrition qualifications is great for your career, and health!
+Why is a qualification in Nutrition great for your career, and health!

 Studying online to gain more knowledge of what makes people healthy, either to benefit your own life or the lives of others is a worthwhile career path, or terrific option for personal growth and study.

-Want to learn more about careers in nutrition?
-Research roles, average salaries and job prospects for a career in Nutrition here.
+Want to learn more about career options, average salaries and job prospects in the field of nutrition?

 Get a Free Course Guide

 Enter your details below to receive a free course guide and a consultation with an Education Advisor.